Back to School Dangers on the Road

 A Correlation between College Life and Dangers on the Road

 The increased rate of automobile accidents surrounding colleges and universities during peak seasons – or during the regular school semester – is rarely discussed or thought of.
 Once the semester starts, increased congestion around universities and college campuses means there is a higher incidence of accidents.
 Traffic, coupled with a new environment, only adds to the anxiety that a new college student might feel on the road.
 The first year of college also serves, for most, as a period of exploration where testing personal limits is practiced.
 Many college students explore various social activities that often involve alcohol and the temptation of driving while intoxicated.
 Balancing schoolwork with a social life leads to less than ideal sleeping patterns that result in drowsy or fatigued driving.
 On top of all the aforementioned pressures, there is the little screen that can serve as the biggest distraction of all.
 According to research conducted by King’s College in Pennsylvania, four out of five college students have texted while driving.
-Click To Tweet Any distraction faced on the road can spark a series of unfortunate events; for a new college freshman, those distractions are many.
+Share on X Any distraction faced on the road can spark a series of unfortunate events; for a new college freshman, those distractions are many.
 You and your child should discuss the various dangers on the road and how best to avoid them.
 By building a sense of responsibility early on, you will help your child be more aware on the road.

 Traumatic Brain Injury